-Forget one of the perks of working in your pajamas-with a home office and a newborn, you have to prepare everything.
-My priorities change completely, but I knew I couldn’t ignore one for other.
-I had to modify business hours to focus on family between 7-9 AM and 5-7 PM, which means that sometimes I work odd hours (late evenings, weekends) to accommodate when my kids are awake.
-It also means that I am more available my West Coast clients since I have later hours.
-That’s a surprise benefit! – Dana Marlowe of Accessibility Partners
+My priorities changed completely, but I knew I couldn’t ignore one for the other.
+I had to modify my business hours to focus on the family between the hours of 7-9 AM and 5-7 PM, which means that sometimes I work odd hours (late evenings and weekends) to accommodate when my kids are awake.
+It also means that I’m more available to my west coast clients since I have later hours.
+That’s a surprise benefit. – Dana Marlowe of Accessibility Partners

 1. Get a hands free device for your phone.
-It is easiest to make/take calls when walking around the house and bouncing baby to sleep.
+It is easiest to make and take calls when walking around the house and bouncing the baby to sleep.

-2. Be open and honest about the fact that you just had a baby (to clients, vendors, etc).
-People tend to be very understanding and supportive.
+2. Be open and honest about the fact that you just had a baby (to clients, vendors, and coworkers).
+People tend to be understanding and supportive.

 3. Don’t count on your memory!
 Keep a to-do or follow-up list for every task that comes up.
 You will often be interrupted during tasks and may not remember what you were doing when you are free again. – Ashley Torresala of Propel Communications

 It’s hard to predict the level of success you can have working with a newborn because every newborn has a different personality and set of needs.
 Some newborns are independent from the start and thrive simply sitting and playing in your presence.
 Others need constant stimulation or may have health issues that demand your attention.
 Depending on the needs of your child, you may only be able to get work done during their naps.
 Therefore, you need to go into the situation with an open mind! – Casey Slide of Money Crashers Personal Finance